BelloSights/blueprint-incentives/README.md

 ## Overview

-Blueprint's smart contract suite enables reward claims and NFT collections management.
+Blueprint's smart contract suite enables reward claims.
 The reward claim process is a fork of Layer3's [CUBE](https://github.com/layer3xyz/cubes) contract for reward distribution.
 The contracts are built with upgradeability (UUPS pattern) and leverage OpenZeppelin's upgradeable libraries for security and reliability.

 ---